DishanGimhan24/EXPERNETIC-Assignment/README.md

 npm --version

 4. Install Node Modules
 Navigate to the client side of your project (typically in the client folder or wherever your React app resides) and install the necessary Node modules using:

----npm install---
+npm install

 5. Run the Application
 Server Side
-To run the server-side application, navigate to the folder containing your .csproj file and execute:
+To run the server-side application, navigate to the folder containing your .csproj file and execute: dotnet run
-----dotnet run----
 The server should start and listen on the specified port (usually http://localhost:5025).

 Client Side
 Open a new terminal window, navigate to the client-side folder (e.g., the folder containing package.json), and run:

----npm start---
+npm star

 This command starts the React application and opens it in your default web browser, usually at http://localhost:3000.